Friends (Monica song): Background

-"Friends" was co-written by Rob Milton and Kreion of the group Cousin, while production was overseen by Tasha Catour.
+"Friends" was co-written by Rob Milton, Dana Johnson, and Briana "Kreion" Hightower of the Atlanta group Cousin, while production was overseen by Tasha Catour.
+The song interpolates singer Patti LaBelle's 1992 single "Somebody Loves You Baby (You Know Who It Is)" and was first teased during Monica's acoustic Tiny Desk performance.
 Monica described "Friends" as being "about keeping people in their place and handling your own relationships [...] and keep them out of it as much as you can."